R Advanced

 unzip("sources.zip", list=TRUE)

-And it will display the zip file contents like this.
+It will then display the zip file contents in this format.

 Name Length Date